All Episodes

 Hello.

-Um I don't know.
+I don't know.

-Yeah, yeah, that was curious.
+Yeah, that was curious.

-That we Jeb thinks it's a profound influence of Rubio to say he's the GOP Obama.
+Jeb thinks it's a profound influence of Rubio to say he's the GOP Obama.

 You think he was referring to lack of experience in the Senate?

-I I couldn't figure out what else he was relating it to.
+I couldn't figure out what else he was relating it to.

-Yeah, to me it was just the fact that he didn't have enough experience going in.
+Yeah, to me, it was just the fact that he didn't have enough experience going in.

 Grab soundbite number 24.

-Um how's Jeb going to deal with Marco Rubio?
+How's Jeb going to deal with Marco Rubio?

-What why why is Jeb better qualified to be president than Rubio is?
+Why is Jeb better qualified to be president than Rubio is?

 We took a risky bet with President Obama seven years ago.